patrickjolliffe/presentations-charset/charset.md

 efficiency

 ---
+[.footer: "Go not to the Elves for counsel, for they will say both no and yes"]
 ![fit original](images/elvish.png)
 #`Huan`
 ###`➜[48 75 61 6e] (ascii)`

 ---
+[.footer: How many Vulcans does it take to change a light bulb?
+Approximately 1.00000]
 ![fit original](images/klingon.png)
 #Ha'DIbaH
 ###`➜[48 61 27 44 49 62 61 48] (ascii)`